Run Away To Home

 “Petty?”
 Bosco offered.

-“What the hell does he have to be petty about, Bosco?”
-Faith slumped against the side of the car.
-“I had a good job that paid the bills, gave us insurance, kept a roof over our head – what the hell was so wrong with that?”
+the side of the car.
+“I had a good job that paid the bills, gave us insurance, kept

 He didn’t feel like he was a man.
-Bosco kept the thought to himself, and besides, it was no excuse for the crap Fred was pulling.
-“You didn’t do anything wrong.”
+Bosco kept the thought to himself, and

-Except love the wrong person.
-Grace knew she was guilty of the same thing.
+thing.
 She’d fallen hard for Maurice even though she knew he loved Faith.
-And Faith was so blind, she couldn’t see it.
+And

 “What happened tonight?”
 Theresa pulled out a notepad.
-“The call I got said that Chuck was kidnapped by the non-custodial parent.”
+“The call I got said

 “What the hell ever.”
 Bosco snorted.
 “Charlie ran away.”